ivy-1602/FPL-Practicals-FE-Dec-2024-USS/README.md

 4. Didn't like the blue screen either
 5. Overthought simple problems

----

-## Tips for FE People

-If you're doing FPL right now:

-- **Don't copy-paste blindly** - Type it out.
-Muscle memory helps more than you think.
-- **Change the numbers** - Run the program with different inputs.
-See what happens.
-- **Break things** - Remove a line.
-See what error you get.
-Learn from it.
-- **Ask why, not just how** - Why float instead of int?
-Why do we need that loop?
-- **It's okay to struggle** - Everyone's first programs look like this.
-It gets better.

----

 ## What's Different from the Original

 Cleaned up a bit: